kirillzhosul/gofra/docs/advanced/optimizations.md

 Impact: **Reduced binary size**
 Flag: `-fdce`, `fno-dce`

-DCE searchs for functions that is not being called atleast once and removes them from final IR so them does not appear in final binary as being unused.
+DCE searches for functions that is not being called at least once and removes them from final IR so them does not appear in final binary as being unused.
 Does not removes `global` functions as their usage is outside of an Gofra program.